What is Sydney famous for?

 Sydney Harbour Bridge

 Another famous sight within the city’s harbour is the Sydney Harbour Bridge.
-The iconic arched bridge connects two of Sydney’s main areas together, stretching over the sparkling blue waters.
-The harbour can be viewed from afar, with an array of restaurants, apartments, and attractions surrounding the area, letting you relax with a view.
-Otherwise, for all those adrenaline junkies, you can even climb to the very top of the bridge.
-This gives you an extraordinary view of the entire Sydney and its surrounds, turning your decent trip into an unforgettable one.
+The iconic arched bridge connects two of Sydney’s main areas, stretching over the sparkling blue waters.
+The harbour can be viewed from afar, with an array of restaurants, apartments, and attractions surrounding the area.

 Bondi Beach